 If you find a pet and are keeping it at your home while you try to find its owner, you must notify the local animal shelter for your area.
 Write out a complete description of the found animal before you contact the shelters; this helps ensure you won't forget any important details while filing your report.
 We can often reunite lost pets with their owners by matching a Lost Report with a Found Report.
 Please also have the animal scanned for a microchip at the animal shelter or a veterinarian's office.

-Lost animals may be brought to the animal to the shelter at 3281 East Bayshore Rd.
+Found animals (from Palo Alto, Los Altos, and Los Altos Hills) may be brought to the animal to the shelter at 3281 East Bayshore Rd.
 Additionally, you may call 650-329-2413 to have an animal picked up by an Animal Control Officer.

 If you find a sick, injured, wild or domestic animal, or animal in distress, please call our 24-hour dispatch at 650-329-2413 and an Animal Control Officer will respond.

 Recovering a Lost Animal

 If you've lost a pet, it's best to act quickly!
 We recommend you try one of the following:

 - Check area shelters frequently and in person

 - Fill out a lost-animal profile for the shelter (A good photo is a big help!)

 - Advertise in the "Lost" column of the classifieds (online or newspaper) and check the "Found" classifieds daily.